If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 2. Woven Cotton Fabric

-The easiest embroidery machine project you’ll likely find is embroidering on a stable, woven cotton fabric such as quilting cotton or even good-quality broadcloth or shirting.
-Don’t go for the cheap, thin cotton fabrics at first, though.
+One of the easiest embroidery machine projects you’ll find is embroidering on a stable, woven cotton fabric such as quilting cotton or even good-quality broadcloth or shirting.
+(Don’t go for the cheap, thin cotton fabrics at first, though!)

 One thing to note, though.
 When you are embroidering, it’s always important to make sure you’ll be able to hoop a project in a single layer before spending too much time picking a design and setting it up.
 This means you can’t embroider a pocket of a button-down shirt, for instance, unless you’re able to isolate only the top layer of the pocket in your hoop.
 Otherwise, you’d embroider your pocket closed!

 3. Fleece Jacket or Fleece Blanket